The 20 Best Vogt-Koyanagi-Harada Disease Doctors Near Me in Maryland, US

 English

-Panos Christakis is an Ophthalmologist in Bethesda, Maryland.
+Panos Christakis is an Ophthalmologist practicing medicine in Bethesda, Maryland.
 Dr. Christakis is rated as an Experienced provider by MediFind in the treatment of Vogt-Koyanagi-Harada Disease.
-His top areas of expertise are Glaucoma, Ocular Hypertension (OHT), Neuroretinitis, Trabeculectomy, and Vitrectomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Glaucoma, Ocular Hypertension (OHT), Neuroretinitis, Trabeculectomy, and Vitrectomy.

 What is the definition of Vogt-Koyanagi-Harada Disease?